-This tutorial explains how to create MySQL or MariaDB databases through the command line.
+This tutorial describes how to delete (or drop) a MySQL or MariaDB database through the command line.

 Before you begin

-All commands are executed as an administrative user (the minimum privilege required to create a new database is
+All commands are executed as an administrative user (the minimum privilege required to delete a database is

-To access the MySQL shell type the following command and enter your MySQL root user password when prompted:
+To access the MySQL console type the following command and enter your MySQL root user password when prompted:

 mysql -u root -p

-database_name is the name of the database you want to create:
+database_name is the name of the database you want to delete:

 Query OK, 1 row affected (0.00 sec)

-If you try to create a database that already exists, you will see the following error message:
+If you try to delete a database that doesn’t exist you will see the following error message:

 Query OK, 1 row affected, 1 warning (0.00 sec)